YVandana/YVandana/README.md

 # ✨ About Me:
-**AI/ML Engineer & Data Solutions Specialist** | MSc Artificial Intelligence @ Queen Mary
+**AI/ML Engineer & Data Solutions Specialist** | MSc Artificial Intelligence @ Queen Mary, Universityt of London (EECS) I'm passionate about learning and making things more efficient and accessible.
+I have been working on deploying systems that are cohesive and keeping software develpoment, especially MLOps in mind while doing so.
+While my academic journey was focused more on CV, I have since branched out to LLMs learning about RAGs and TinyLLMs.
+Currently working on a project based on ML applications on data from a Sinter Plant.

-I'm passionate about building production-ready ML systems with measurable impact.
-Proven expertise in:
+I have proven expertise in:
 - 🚀 End-to-end ML deployment (FastAPI, Docker, MLflow)
 - 🤖 LLM optimization & prompt engineering (50+ weekly structures @ Outlier)
 - 📊 Real-time analytics dashboards (30% latency reduction in Air Quality Dashboard)